 When the University of Maryland recruited Gallo, Bill Blattner (National Cancer Institute) and Bob Redfield (Walter Reed Army Hospital) to create a bench-to-bedside Institute, the meeting followed and is now associated with the University of Maryland School of Medicine.

 Although the annual meeting has most regularly convened in Baltimore, Maryland, IHV welcomes collaboration abroad in co-hosting the event.
 In 2010, the meeting was moved to Italy, its first international venue, where it enjoyed tremendous success in a beautiful location on the Tyrrhenian Sea.
-Last year, in 2013, the meeting convened in Moscow and was held in conjunction with the first ever Moscow International Virology Week.
+Our second international venue, in 2013, was in Moscow, Russian Federation and was held in conjunction with the first ever Moscow International Virology Week.
 Attendees not only enjoyed a week of stimulating and informative presentations, they also experienced, first hand, this city of deep historical significance and home to stunning architecture, cultural tradition, and the Russian Federation Capitol.